-On December 16, 2015 the FOMC decided to raise the target range for the FFR to 1/4 to 1/2 percent.
-It did so by setting the IOER at the top of the target range, 50 basis points, and by increasing the spread from 20 to 25 basis points, so that the ON RRP rate was set at the bottom of the target range.
-These changes in rates provide a natural test of our calibrated model.25

-Table 1 summarizes the key moments in the data before and after liftoff.
-After raising the target range, the effective FFR rose to 37 basis points, while activity at the ON RRP facility fell-both in volume and the number of bids-though the ongoing changes in the banking and money-market funds industry may also have played a role in decreasing demand at the ON RRP facility.26 The range of traded rates, measured as the spread between the 5th and 95th percentiles, increased slightly to 6 basis points.
+Figure 3: Posted, Asked, and Traded Interest Rates can be learned from these rates, as they only reflect the balance sheet costs of active DIs, and not those of potential entrants with $c > \bar{c}$.24 5.3 Liftoff On December 16, 2015, the FOMC decided to raise the target range for the FFR to 1/4 to 1/2 percent.
+It did so by setting the IOER at the top of the target range, 50 basis points (bps), and by increasing the spread from 20 to 25 basis points, so that the ON RRP rate was set at the bottom of the target range.
+These changes in rates provide a natural test of our calibrated model.25 Table 1 summarizes the key moments in the data before and after liftoff.
+After raising the target range, the effective FFR rose to 37 basis points, while activity at the ON RRP facility fell-both in volume and the number of bids-though the ongoing changes in the banking and money-market funds industry may also have played a role in decreasing demand at the ON RRP facility.
+The range of traded rates, measured as the spread between the 5th and 95th percentiles, increased slightly to 6 basis points.
 Table 1 also reports the model's predictions, keeping all the structural parameters as in the benchmark calibration but adjusting the policy rates, i.e., the IOER and ON RRP rates.
-The model exactly matches the data before liftoff by construction, as these are the moments we used for calibration.
-The model's predictions for liftoff are very close to the data.
-The effective FFR

-24The distribution of balance sheet costs among DIs that are initially inactive determines the strength of the entry margin which is, in turn, an important determinant of the model's predictions for several policy experiments like, say, an increase in the IOER.
+The 24The distribution of balance sheet costs among DIs that are initially inactive determines the strength of the entry margin which is, in turn, an important determinant of the model's predictions for several policy experiments like, say, an increase in the IOER.
 25Of course, these changes are arguably too small to constitute a definitive test of the model's predictions.
 Ideally, one would like to compare the model's predictions after multiple rate hikes, along with changes to other structural parameters, such as the distribution of balance sheet costs, the measure of lenders, or the total supply of funds, as all of these variables are likely to impact monetary policy normalization in the future.
 Other than liftoff, the only source of variation in rates are the small-scale tests that the Federal Reserve Bank of New York conducted in the late Fall of 2014.
 The model is able to fit the observed responses in the FFR very well but less so with the demand at the ON RRP facility-though it is likely that the tests were too short (less than 10 business days) to wash out the large daily variation in ON RRP take-up.
-See the working paper version for further details.
+See the working paper version, Armenter and Lester (2015), for further details.
 26We report the averages over the first half of 2016, excluding month-end dates.